 For today’s Surname Saturday post I’m choosing the Hann family of Austria and Chicago.

-I posted a bit the other day about my mysterious great-grandfather, Gottfried Ernst Hann, who died two months before my grandmother was born and who remains maddeningly elusive, despite a lot of searching.
+I posted the other day about my mysterious great-grandfather, Gottfried Ernst Hann, who died two months before my grandmother was born and who remains maddeningly elusive, despite a lot of searching.

 I know he was born in Austria, probably in the Tyrolean region, in 1861.
 I know a Catholic priest married Gottfried and my great-grandmother, Anna Lovisa Larsdotter, on 27 Apr 1891, in Champion, Marquette, Michigan.
 At the time of the wedding, Gottfried was working as a teamster at an iron-ore mine.